List of content you will read in this article:

 - How related is the content of the linking site

-- Anchor text being used on the linking site
+- Anchor text is used on the linking site

 - Domain and page authority

-Brand mentions can be either linked or unlinked when it comes to ranking factors.
+Brand mentions can be either linked or unlinked regarding ranking factors.
 This was mentioned indirectly by Google in one of its patents which states that "people often cite brands and content without any linking, and we think that those mentions deserve to be used as a ranking factor along with linked mentions."

-A few ways of getting these mentions is by writing guest posts, being a guest on podcasts or going viral (easier said than done).
+A few ways of getting these mentions are by writing guest posts, being a guest on podcasts, or going viral (easier said than done).
 By using tools like Google alerts to track new competitor mentions and jump on the conversion when needed.

 Officially Google states that social signals are not a direct ranking factor for SEO.
 The main reason is that it's fairly easy to manipulate social signals.
-You can buy thousands of social shares with a couple of dollars and things that are being easy to manipulate don't make a reliable factor for ranking.
+You can buy thousands of social shares with a couple of dollars and things that are easy to manipulate, so don't make a reliable factor for ranking.

-That being said, genuine social shares do have a positive influence on your ranking however indirectly.
-Real social shares lead to newer audiences, leads to your content meaning more traffic, more links and more mentions.
-These are all knows factors of off page SEO which are directly affecting your ranking.
+That being said, genuine social shares do have a positive influence on your ranking, however indirectly.
+Real social shares lead to newer audiences, which leads to your content, meaning more traffic, more links, and more mentions.
+These are all known off-page SEO factors that directly affect your ranking.

-Off page SEO seems harder than on-page SEO due to the fact that many of the factors are not directly under your control.
+Off-page SEO seems harder than on-page SEO because many factors are not directly under your control.
 The harder it is to earn, the higher chance of ranking higher.
-In order to rank better on Google SERPs through organic search results is to play the SEO game by managing the off-site and on-site SEO equally.
+To rank better on Google SERPs through organic search results is to play the SEO game by equally managing the off-site and on-site SEO.
 When creating content, first optimize it for the user rather than trying to focus on tricking the algorithm.